 The indica species of cannabis is thought to originate in Afghanistan or India.
 It’s characterized by the presence of larger buds, dense branches, and a short stature.
 It also has a shorter flowering cycle than its sativa cousin.
 Indica cannabis often has high THC and has been harvested for centuries for its psychoactive effects.

-Typical indica effects are most often associated with feeling relaxed, experiencing pain relief, and having an increase in appetite.
+Typical indica effects are most often associated with feeling relaxed, experiencing pain relief, and having an increase in appetite, especially in higher doses.
 As a result, many medical marijuana patients actively seek indica strains and cannabis preparations.

 Cannabis Ruderalis is the scientific name for what is essentially feral cannabis.
 It was discovered in the early 20th Century in Europe and Asia.
 Frequently, ruderalis plants have been found in regions where hemp production used to take place.